 What is prohibited?

-- Sales or charging for services rendered at SCOS
+- Sales or charging for services rendered the event

 - Food or beverage sampling without approval from event organizers

-- Booths, tables or other structures may not block the sidewalk
+- Booths, tables or other structures blocking the sidewalk

-SCOS and its participating organizations may not provide any materials or support on behalf of any campaign, initiative or candidate.
-However, political activities may take place at any publicly accessible location as long as they are not blocking participant access or set up in a location that has been assigned to an official SCOS activity.
-No structures may be set up in the roadway or on the sidewalks.
+OSSCC and participating organizations in its events may not provide any materials or support on behalf of any campaign, initiative or candidate.
+However political outreach may take place at any publicly accessible location as long as it does not involve structures in the roadway or on the sidewalks and participant access is not blocked.

-SCOS works with local media sponsors to promote the event to the public.
-In addition posters and flier are distributed widely in the community and the event is promoted through the event’s active Facebook page.
-Programming information is also listed on this website.
+OSSCC works with local media to promote its events to the public.
+Posters and fliers are also distributed widely in the community and the event is promoted through the event’s Facebook page.
+Event information is also available on this website.

-We also encourage Presenters to proactively promote the event and their individual activities through the promotion channels available to them, such as:
+We also encourage Presenters to proactively promote the event and their individual activities through their own promotion channels, such as:

-- Social networking sites, such as Facebook, My Space, Twitter
+- Social networking sites (e.g. Facebook, My Space, Twitter)

 Presenters may also produce and distribute a specific flier with their activity details and event info.